 3 - Your assistance dog is welcome to fly with you – for free!

-- If your dog is a certified assistance dog, you can fly together for free.
+If your dog is a certified assistance dog, you can fly together for free.
 Your pet should be next to you and the other seat shouldn’t be taken, too.
-What we need to emphasize though, is that your animal must be certified.
+What we need to emphasise though, is that your animal must be certified.

 4 - You are either going to get to an airplane first or last

 Depending on the airplane, wheelchair users are going to enter the airplane first or last.
 Everything depends on the procedures and the policy of the airline.